The-Cloud-Lab/PRISM/README.md

 Uvicorn: Download and install https://www.uvicorn.org/

-Download the "ollama_api.py" file from the repository and place the file in the terminal directory.
+Download the "ollama_api.py" file from the repository and place it in the terminal directory.

    #### 3. Connecting Github workflow with local system using Ngrok and Uvicorn:
    #####  Step 1: